 I also work with adult clients to support them with matters around attachment and relationship concerns; shame; loss and bereavement; BAME and POC individuals and the impact of racism; repetitive intrusive thoughts; anxiety; discrimination; low mood and depression; sexuality; life changes; self-esteem; and childhood trauma.

-My specialist child and adolescent psychotherapy training, experience and skills enable me to effectively support adults who are experiencing the negative effects of childhood difficulties or trauma, offering them a containing, confidential and non-judgemental space where they can process and make sense of things.
+My specialist child and adolescent psychotherapy MA included Adult Psychotherapy training and placements.
+The focus on developmental training and knowledge and the access to Adult Psychotherapy placements in my studies particularly enable me to effectively support adults who are experiencing the negative effects of childhood difficulties or trauma, offering them a containing, confidential and non-judgemental space where they can process and make sense of things.
 In this environment clients can explore their early experiences and take a view on how these might have impacted on their development and personality, their physical health, and their relational, emotional and thinking patterns.

 In order to adapt the support I give to my clients, as an integrative psychotherapist I use a variety of psychotherapy theories/approaches and creative interventions to match developmental and individual needs.
 With highly diverse national and international personal and professional experiences I am able to work in an adaptable, open-minded and cross-cultural manner.